GPII/universal/documentation/DataModel.md

 username and password.
 The current implementation of this is backed by the `gpii-express-user` library which creates records in the same format as native CouchDB accounts and manages password hashing, unlocking, etc.  In order to avoid making changes to this external library, we introduce a document type 'gpiiCloudSafeCredential' which tracks the native record that is created by `gpii-express-user`.
+Note that the `gpiiExpressuserId` entries are prefixed with `org.couch.db.user:` which is the convention for both internal CouchDB users and users created with gpii-express-user.

 An example document: